-The request for budget revision must be submitted in writing (email) to DARS, stating the rationale for the requested change, and stating any projected impact on service delivery.
-Approval of the budget revision request must be received prior to the expenditure of funds related to the budget revision request, and monthly fiscal reports/requests for reimbursement shall not indicate such a budget revision until approval by OAS.
+The Area Plan Budget Change/Request Form must be submitted in via email to DARS, stating the rationale for the requested change and any projected impact on service delivery.
+Approval of the budget revision request must be received prior to the expenditure of funds related to the budget revision request, and monthly fiscal reports/requests for reimbursement shall not indicate such a budget revision until approval by DARS.